-- A grant of more than $770,000 over three years is underwriting job-coaching and counseling services for approximately 100 people each year who have completed six months of training and have stable employment but have not yet qualified for ongoing supported employment funded by government.
+- A grant of more than $770,000 over three years is underwriting job-coaching and counseling services for approximately 100 people each year who have completed six months of training and have stable employment but have not yet qualified for ongoing supported employment funded by the government.
 This transition period lasts, on average, six months.
 Government funds that previously covered transition services have, in effect, been reduced.

 - The Foundation made a $400,000 grant to AHRC, which led to the agency’s accreditation by the Council on Quality and Leadership, the primary accrediting agency in the field of intellectual and developmental disabilities.

-- A grant of more that $300,000 is supporting an innovative speech and language therapy program at AHRC Middle/High School and Brooklyn Blue Feather Elementary School.
+- A grant of more than $300,000 is supporting an innovative speech and language therapy program at AHRC Middle/High School and Brooklyn Blue Feather Elementary School.
 Traditionally, children receiving speech and language therapy at school work one-to-one with therapists and pathologists.
 However, AHRC’s speech and language specialists collaborate with classroom teachers to integrate therapies into each student’s classroom learning experience.
 Research suggests AHRC’s method produces better outcomes

 - The Foundation made a grant of more than $250,000 to provide stopgap funding for certain AHRC residences.
 New York State funds ordinarily cover fixed capital expenses–such as leases, mortgage payments and maintenance fees in cooperative apartments–and operating expenses for essential items such as food and utilities.
 Because New York State lacked sufficient funds, it recently cut the amount it had committed for these residences by a third.